Money-Burned/.github/profile/README.md

 | :--- | :--- | :---: | :--- | :--- | ---: |
 | [mb-dotnet-console](https://github.com/Money-Burned/mb-dotnet-console) | dotnet | C# | x-platform | [mb-dotnet-lib](https://github.com/Money-Burned/mb-dotnet-lib) | [roschinsky](https://github.com/roschinsky) |
 | mb-dotnet-winapp | dotnet [WinForms](https://en.wikipedia.org/wiki/Windows_Forms) | C# | Windows | - | [roschinsky](https://github.com/roschinsky) |

+You will then find all the information in the README file of the respective project.
+In addition to the description of how to get the application running and what you need for this, you should also learn something about the approach used to create the program.
+This includes details about the degree of coverage of the requirements, information about the data model and persistence as well as any special challenges during development.